-From July 2022 results, disadvantaged pupils performed better than National average in Reading, Writing and Phonics and were marginally below that of 2022 National for Maths.
+From July 2023 results, disadvantaged pupils performed better than National average in Writing and were only marginally below that of 2023 National for Reading, Maths and Phonics.
+In all areas, when compared to similar schools, Sacred heart achieve far higher percentages of disadvantaged children reaching the expected standard or higher.

-High quality first teaching and interventions across the younger age groups with small group activities and targeted reading support has resulted in excellent attainment by our disadvantaged pupils, especially in Reading, Writing and Phonics.
+High quality first teaching and interventions across the younger age groups with small group activities and targeted reading support has resulted in excellent attainment by our disadvantaged pupils.